ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/get-all-documents.markdown

 ### start

-Skip first 1,057 documents, sorted by descending change vector order (our version of Northwind contains 1,059 documents). cURL request:
+Skip first 1,057 documents, and retrieve the rest (our version of Northwind contains 1,059 documents).
+cURL request:

 {CODE-BLOCK: bash}